vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/nsx/Get-NsxtSegment.md

 Get-NsxtSegment
 ```

-This example gets all Segments
+This example gets all Segments.

 ### Example 2